kubevirt/user-guide/docs/virtual_machines/tekton_tasks.md

 [kubevirt-tekton-tasks](https://github.com/kubevirt/kubevirt-tekton-tasks) and example pipelines.

-SSP is shipped as a part of [hyperconverged-cluster-operator](https://github.com/kubevirt/hyperconverged-cluster-operator) or it can be deployed by the user as a stand-alone from the latest [release](https://github.com/kubevirt/ssp-operator/releases/latest).
+SSP is shipped as a part of [hyperconverged-cluster-operator](https://github.com/kubevirt/hyperconverged-cluster-operator) or it can be deployed as a stand-alone operator from the latest [release](https://github.com/kubevirt/ssp-operator/releases/latest).

 **Note:** SSP requires [Tekton](https://tekton.dev/) to work.

 SSP does not deploy KubeVirt Tekton tasks resources by default.

-The user has to enable `deployTektonTaskResources` feature gate in HCO CR to deploy all its resources:
+You have to enable `deployTektonTaskResources` feature gate in HCO CR to deploy all its resources:

 ```console
 apiVersion: hco.kubevirt.io/v1beta1